zokahn/5glab-revised-2021/README.md

 This can also be changed to run on DHCP with long lease times or even tag the MAC address in the DHCP server to fix the address this way.
 In this design i have a PFsense box, which has that capability.
 I also include a DNSMasq configuration, but this will come later in the installation process.

+The network configuration is shared between the NUC and the Shuttle host.
+The code below can be run on both nodes to create the VLAN subinterfaces and the bridges allowing the virtual machines to connect their vNIC's.

+Make sure you upfate the NIC to the physical nic that has the VLAN configured on the switch.
+Make sure you update the IP for VLAN1 for the appropriate node.

 ```
 NIC=enp1s0
 MTU=1500